wp-plugins/bangla-date-display/readme.txt

 - Bangla date (According to Bengali calendar)
 - Hijri Date (According to Hijri calendar)
 - English date (According to Gregorian calendar)
-- Name of the day
-- Bangla time (special)
+- Bangla time
 - Name of the current season of Bangladesh
 - Monthly Calendar (Bangla)
 - Monthly Calendar (Bangla + Gregorian)
 - Server Information tool.
-- Options for displaying post/page's default (english) time, date, comment count, dashboard numbers, archive calendar etc in bangla language!
+- Options for displaying post/page's default (english) time, date, comment count, dashboard and other numbers, archive calendar etc in bangla language!

 = Speciality =
 * Built-in functionality.
+* Easy to manage options.
 * Easy to use widgets and shortcodes!
 * All date/time output in Bangla Language!
 * No special configuration or, knowledge required!